robodrive-24/toolkit/docs/GET_STARTED.md

 | :gear: | **Baseline** | [BEVerse](https://arxiv.org/abs/2205.09743) |
 | :octocat: | **Baseline Codebase** | https://github.com/zhangyp15/BEVerse |
 | :bar_chart: | **Baseline Results** | To be updated |

+Participants of Track `2` can refer to the above resources for more details and instructions.

 ## :taxi: Track 3: Robust Occupancy Prediction